UKCloud/documentation/articles/enablement/enbl-sco-smart-hands.md

 - Basic troubleshooting of customer equipment

+Please note, the Smart Hands service is only available within the Datacentre halls and  cannot be used for transporation of hardware between different areas of the Datacentre.
+UKCloud can assist with uninstalling and moving equipment to loading bays but cannot transport between different areas of the Datacentre.

 ## How do I use Smart Hands?

 ### Step 1: Raise a Service Request/Incident